What to Look for When Buying a Used CAMaster

 What CAMaster models hold their value best?

-Cobra Elite machines with 12 or 16 HP HSD ATC spindles hold the strongest values for production capability.
+Cobra Elite machines with 12 or 16 HP HSD ATC spindles hold the strongest values.
 Panther ATC routers maintain steady demand for cabinet and production shops.
 Stinger III and Stinger ATC models hold value as capable mid-range machines.
 Call (844) 478-8181 for current valuations.

 What industries use CAMaster routers?

-CAMaster machines serve woodworking, cabinet making, sign making, architectural millwork, furniture production, plastics fabrication, aluminum routing, composite processing, and educational institutions.
+CAMaster machines serve woodworking, cabinet making, sign making, architectural millwork, furniture production, plastics fabrication, aluminum routing, composite processing, and education.
 The range from entry-level Stinger through production Cobra covered nearly every CNC routing application.

 Does Resell CNC offer financing on used CAMaster routers?